South Island New Zealand Itinerary

 Franz Josef to Wanaka drive time 4 hours

 Wanaka how pretty you are with your lake and surrounded by mountains, the laid back lifestyle and tranquility of it all.
 Wanaka really is a beautiful place to visit and sometimes gets overlooked as people rush to head to its big brother – Queenstown.
-I think walking around Wanaka is a must for people to get an idea of how life is lead outside the adventure capitol.
+I think walking around Wanaka is a must for people to get an idea of how life is lead outside the adventure capital.

 Things to do in Wanaka